Octopus-free/Capstone-Project/README.md

 - [Logistic Regression](https://spark.apache.org/docs/latest/ml-classification-regression.html#logistic-regression)
 - [Gradient Boosting Trees](https://spark.apache.org/docs/latest/ml-classification-regression.html#gradient-boosted-tree-classifier)

+Firstly, I used all three algoriths with parameters by defalut.
+In all cases, F1-score did not exceed 0.5.
+I tried to change algoritms parameters. Ыo as not to iterate over the parameters manually, I read the Spark documentation of appropriated algoritms and tuned the parameters using ParamGridBuilder class.
+For the Random Forest model, I changed the parameters 'impurity', 'maxDepth'.

+For the Logistic Regression, I varied the parameters 'elasticNetParam', 'regParam', 'maxIter', I altered the parameters 'maxIter', 'maxDepth'.

+For the Gradient Boosting Trees, I altered the parameters 'maxIter', 'maxDepth'.

+I have not experienced any difficulties with setting the parameters.

 <a id="refine"></a>

 ### Refinement

 To improve used algorithms we can implement ParamGridBuilder and CrossValidator classes.
 One allow us to select the best parameters of our models, another to perform a validation process.
+I was finding parameters values which gave the best indicator F1-score.
+Final parameters on each model determinated as the best parameters defined by ParamGridBuilder class.

+F1-score was on average 0.2 less

 <a id="conclusion"></a>